kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 4. Strips non-target fields from group recommendations (targets only).
 5. Updates VPA status: sets `RecommendationGroups`, and keeps `Recommendation` populated with the aggregate over all matching pods.
-6. Caches `(vpaID, scopedGeneration) -> (recommendation, groups)` so unchanged scoped inputs do not rebuild all groups every loop.

 #### Cache lifecycle

-- The recommender scoped cache is keyed by `(vpaID, scopedGeneration)`; it is invalidated whenever the scoped generation changes (pods added/removed, policy or scope changes).
 - Aggregations for pods on removed nodes age out through the existing VPA aggregate garbage collection (`DeleteRemovedPods` plus normal aggregate ageing), so scope values whose nodes disappear stop contributing and their